XSecurity/XSecurity/README.md

 _____________________________

 In XSecurity, as typical with other projects we use git tags to make our releases and aptly named as Release Tags.
-Typically one would download one of these Release Tags to build (and automatically apply XSecurity) and work on it.
+Usually one would download one of these Release Tags to build (and automatically apply XSecurity) and one may work on it.

 ##### BRANCHES